folkehelseinstituttet/Fhi.Smittestopp.Documentation/README.md

 ## Components overview

-An overview of the different components involved in the Smittestopp application is illustraded by the diagram below.
+An overview of the different components involved in the Smittestopp application is illustrated by the diagram below.

 ![Smittestopp components overview](diagrams/Smittestopp_gaen_components_en.png)